DIAD-beamline/scan_logfile/README.md

 ## Overview

-This Python script extracts essential metadata from `.nxs` (NeXus) files and outputs the information into a structured, human-readable `.txt` file.
+This Python script extracts essential metadata from DIAD tomography scan `.nxs` (NeXus) files and outputs the information into a structured, human-readable `.txt` file.
 The output is organized into clearly defined sections for easier interpretation.

 ## Features